Actions for Climate Change: Working to Reduce CO2 Emissions at Customer Sites

 There are also future plans under discussion to conduct an energy service business, helping introduce new infrastructure using various financial strategies.

-2020 TOPIC) Fuel switching business at food plants in Vietnam
+Participated in a fuel switching business at food plants in Vietnam

-On March 4, 2021, Sojitz Osaka Gas Energy Company Ltd. (SOGEC)*1 concluded an agreement with Acecook Vietnam Joint Stock Company (ACV), a subsidiary of Acecook Co., Ltd. (ACJ), to provide natural gas to ACV’s food plants.
+On March 4, 2021, Sojitz Osaka Gas Energy Company Ltd. (“SOGEC”)*1 concluded an agreement with Acecook Vietnam Joint Stock Company (ACV), a subsidiary of Acecook Co., Ltd. (ACJ), to provide natural gas to ACV’s food plants.

 This project has been launched after a feasibility study*5 conducted jointly by the municipalities of Osaka and Ho Chi Minh with the participation of ACV and SOGEC to assess the CO2 emissions reduction effects of the project at food plants.
 The project aims to replace coal-fired steam boilers at the two ACV plants with highly efficient natural gas-fired steam boilers to which SOGEC will provide natural gas in order to improve the work environment and reduce CO2 emissions at the plants.